vasillyubenov/GyroCar/README.md

-Table Tennis Simulator
+Car Driving Simulator With Gyroscope

-This project uses an ESP32 WROOM NodeMCU DevKit V1 along with an MPU6050 accelerometer to create a simulation of a table tennis game.
-The data from the MPU6050 is used to track the movements of the racket and send it to a Unity application on your smartphone via Bluetooth.
-The Unity application simulates the game of table tennis based on the movements received.
+This project uses an ESP32 WROOM NodeMCU DevKit V1 along with an MPU6050 accelerometer to create a simulation of a driving a car with a steerinf wheel as your controller game.
+The data from the MPU6050 is used to track the movements of the steering wheel and send it to a Unity application on your smartphone via Bluetooth.
+The Unity application simulates the game of based on the movements received.
 Prerequisites

     ESP32 WROOM NodeMCU DevKit V1